carpentries/docs.carpentries.org/source/handbooks/instructors.md

 -   **Who can be a Helper and what do they contribute to the workshop?**
     - [Helpers](/resources/workshops/checklists.md#helper-checklist) are often recruited from the local community at the host site to support Carpentries workshops.
 Helpers support learners one-on-one if they are stuck installing software, understanding a certain line of code, or any other parts of the learning process.

--   **Can I record my workshop?**
-    -  Carpentries workshops are designed to be interactive rather than lecture-based, with lessons that build upon one another.
-To foster a comfortable online learning environment, we strongly recommend that participants join in real time rather than relying on recordings.

-    - If you still plan to record, please obtain consent from all attendees, including Instructors and Helpers, before the workshop starts.

 ### Curricula